 A source node intending to transmit a packet to a destination node outside its transmission range needs a chain of one or more forwarding nodes in order to successfully reach the intended destination node.
 We call this process of finding such a chain of nodes route-discovery.
-Fig. 3a illustrates a route-discovery process where node Ssearches for a route toward node D. The solid circles in Fig. 3a illustrate the transmission range of the nodes associated with the final route, whereas the dotted circles illustrate the transmission range of nodes in all other directions that did not become part of the final route.
+Figure 3(a) illustrates a route-discovery process where node Ssearches for a route toward node D. The solid circles in Figure 3(a) illustrate the transmission range of the nodes associated with the final route, whereas the dotted circles illustrate the transmission range of nodes in all other directions that did not become part of the final route.
 Routediscovery can become very demanding in terms of both the number of signaling packets generated as well as the delay involved in finding the intended receiver.
 An important part of the complexity found in most routing protocols for on-demand ad hoc networks is how to reduce this overhead.
-In this analysis, however, we will consider that the process of route-discovery consists of flooding the entire network with a route-discovery request.
+In this analysis, however, we will consider that the process of route-discovery consist of flooding the entire network with a route-discovery request.

-A node searching for a route broadcasts a routediscovery message which is heard within a circular region $A = \pi R^2$.
-Assuming that the intended receiver is not located within this region, then another node in region A will rebroadcast the original message, thus extending the region unreachable by the original broadcast message, and so on [13].
-However, a percentage of the second broadcast is wasted because it overlaps with the area covered by the first broadcast message (see Fig. 3a).
-This problem is also addressed in [12].
-As a result, there is an inherent spacewaste while flooding the network with broadcast messages.
+A node searching for a route broadcasts a routediscovery message which is heard within a circular region $A=\pi R^2$.
+Assuming that the intended receiver is not located within this region, then another node in region A will re-broadcast the original message, thus extending the region unreached by the original broadcast message, and so on [11].
+A percentage of the second broadcast is wasted because it overlaps with the area covered by the first broadcast message (see Figure 3(a)), however.
+This problem is also addressed in [10].
+As a result there is an inherited space-waste while flooding the network with broadcast messages.
 The node transmitting the second broadcast message can be located anywhere between 0 and R meters from the node transmitting the first broadcast message.
-This is equivalent to varying the parameter h between $\frac{R}{2}$ and R (see Fig. 3c).
-The average overlapping area of a rebroadcast message is
+This is equivalent to varying the parameter h between $\frac{R}{2}$ and R (see Figure 3(c)).
+The average overlapping area of a re-broadcast message is, integrating by parts and simplifying we obtain $\overline{a}=\sim 0.68A$.
+Clearly a re-broadcast message may overlap not only with the originating node, but potentially with regions covered by re-broadcast messages by other nodes.
+Therefore the value of \overline{a} may be even lower than ~ 0.68 .
+If the total area of the network is A_T , then the total number Q(R) of broadcast messages at range R necessary to successfully flood the network entirely is ,

-$$\overline{a} = \frac{2}{R} \int{\frac{R}{2}}^{R} \left[2R^2 \arccos\left(\frac{R-h}{R}\right) - 2(R-h)\sqrt{2Rh-h^2} \right] dh.$$ (12)
+$$\overline{a} = \frac{2}{R} \int{\frac{R}{2}}^{R} \left[2R^2 \arccos\left(\frac{R-h}{R}\right) - 2(R-h)\sqrt{2Rh-h^2} \right] dh$$ (12)